radimurban/opt_methods_project/README.md

 4. define and check stopping criteria.
 If not met: goto 2 .

 ## Problems for GA to be applied on:
+### 1. Optimal allocation of resources
-1. Finding the optimal allocation of resources in a supply chain to minimize costs and maximize efficiency.
+Finding the optimal allocation of resources in a supply chain to minimize costs and maximize efficiency.
 (Zdenek)
+### 2. Optimizing the design of an aircraft wing
-2. Optimizing the design of an aircraft wing to maximize lift and minimize drag.
+Optimizing the design of an aircraft wing to maximize lift and minimize drag.
 (Radim)
+### 3. Designing a portfolio of investments
-3. Designing a portfolio of investments that maximizes returns while minimizing risk.
+Designing a portfolio of investments that maximizes returns while minimizing risk.
 (Rene)

 |  | Problem 1 | Problem 2 | Problem 3 |
 |--|---|--|--|